FOCA supports a philosophy of responsible use, that encourages cottage owners to:

 Sept.
 9, 2022 – Collingwood council has expressed an interest in reviewing the local bylaw that prohibits short-term rentals in town.
 (CollingwoodToday.com) – The town identified approximately 300 active short-term accommodation rentals available, despite the town-wide ban.
 The town is concerned about how the current bylaws can be effectively enforced given the available resources.
 Staff anticipate reporting back to council on the matter in December.

-August 18, 2022 – listen to FOCA speak with Cottage Life about short-term rental: (Cottage Life podcast)
+August 2022 – listen to Terry Rees of FOCA speak with Cottage Life about cottage country short-term rentals:

 August 18, 2022 – Haliburton County to phase in short-term rental regulations (The Highlander)

 August 16, 2022 – Airbnb announces New anti-party technology in the US and Canada (Airbnb News)

 August 11, 2022 – the Township of Tiny Council has adopted a Short-term Rental Accommodation Licensing Program with regulations to come into effect on Oct.4, 2022.

 July 23, 2022 – How short-term vacation rentals are ruining the neighbourhood (Sudbury.com)

 July 10, 2022 – Sales in Ontario’s cottage country have slowed, but the rental market remains strong (Globe & Mail)

 June 24, 2022 – Short-term cottage rentals in Seguin?
 Township volleys issue back for public weigh-in (Parry Sound North Star) – STR remain banned following 2020 consultations, but a split decision by council on June 20 means the public gets to weigh in again via www.letsconnectseguin.ca.